Status

 We engage suppliers to help us deliver the project.
 We commence land access and property acquisition negotiations (subject to government approvals), develop procurement documentation and get the project ready to…

-Activities to secure the land required for the North Star to NSW/Qld Border corridor and inform the design of the project are continuing.
+Activities to secure the land required for the North Star to Border corridor and inform design refinement are ongoing.

-We will continue undertaking low impact works along the NS2B alignment which include identifying utilities, survey, cultural heritage, and geotechnical surveys to better understand ground conditions.
+We continue undertaking low impact works along the alignment which include identifying utilities, survey, cultural heritage, and geotechnical surveys to better understand ground conditions.

-Keeping you informed about the project’s design, development and proposed impacts to your property is important to us.
+Keeping you informed about the project’s design, development and proposed impacts to property and surrounding environment is important to us.
 We remain committed to working with the community to ensure the best outcome for the region.

 Project overview

-The North Star to NSW/Qld Border (NS2B) project consists of upgrading approximately 25km of non-operational rail corridor and constructing 5km of new track in greenfield corridor.
+The North Star to Border section consists of upgrading approximately 25km of non-operational rail corridor and constructing 5km of new railway infrastructure in greenfield corridor.

 Crossing the Macintyre floodplain